Tanner Rainey

-Tanner Scott Rainey (born December 25, 1992) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He was drafted by the Cincinnati Reds in the second round of the 2015 Major League Baseball draft.
+Tanner Scott Rainey (born December 25, 1992) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
+He has previously played in MLB for the Cincinnati Reds, Washington Nationals, and Pittsburgh Pirates.
+He was drafted by the Reds in the second round of the 2015 MLB draft.
 He made his MLB debut with the Reds in 2018.

 Career

+Amateur career

 Rainey attended St. Paul's School in Covington, Louisiana.
 He played college baseball at Southeastern Louisiana University and the University of West Alabama as a pitcher and first baseman.
-He was drafted by the Cincinnati Reds as a pitcher in the second round of the 2015 Major League Baseball draft.

 Cincinnati Reds

-Rainey signed with the Reds, made his professional debut with the Billings Mustangs, and spent the whole season there, pitching to a 2-2 record and 4.27 ERA in 15 starts.
-He pitched 2016 with the Dayton Dragons and was 5-10 with a 5.57 ERA in 29 games (20 starts), and 2017 with the Daytona Tortugas and Pensacola Blue Wahoos, compiling a combined 3-3 record and 3.19 ERA in 53 relief appearances along with 104 strikeouts in 62 innings (15.1 per nine innings).
+The Cincinnati Reds selected Rainey as a pitcher in the second round of the 2015 Major League Baseball draft.
+Rainey signed with the Reds, made his professional debut with the Billings Mustangs, and spent the whole season there, pitching to a 2–2 record and 4.27 ERA in 15 starts.
+He pitched 2016 with the Dayton Dragons and was 5–10 with a 5.57 ERA in 29 games (20 starts), and 2017 with the Daytona Tortugas and Pensacola Blue Wahoos, compiling a combined 3–3 record and 3.19 ERA in 53 relief appearances along with 104 strikeouts in 62 innings (15.1 per nine innings).
 The Reds invited him to spring training in 2018.

 On April 10, 2018, Rainey's contract was purchased by the Reds.
 He made his major league debut that same day against the Philadelphia Phillies, pitching one inning of relief and giving up a grand slam to Scott Kingery.
+In the 2018 season with the Reds, he was 0–0 with a 24.23 ERA, as in seven innings over eight games he gave up 13 hits, 12 walks, and 19 earned runs.